Wednesday, December 7, 2016

 Behind plastic masks and screens in the dark.

-The plastics of the world reduced to a fine
+world reduced to a fine

 Super fine art.